cometbft/cometbft/spec/mempool/gossip/dog.md

   maintain.
 - `config.TargetRedundancyDeltaPercent: float`: Value in the range `[0, 1)` that defines the bounds
 of acceptable redundancy levels; redundancy +- redundancy*delta TxsPerAdjustment: int
+- `config.TxsPerAdjustment: int`: How many (first-time) transactions should the node receive before attempting to adjust redundancy.

 On startup, define the constants:
 - `delta := config.TargetRedundancy * config.TargetRedundancyDeltaPercent`